hyunkshinft/streamProblems/README.md

 **To test with the fix**

 Uncomment the following lines in docker-compose.yml and run the test again.
-This test case reveals another error that is different from "Unexpected packet type" error.

 ```
     environment: